Key Takeaways

 Companies come and go.
 There might be companies going bankrupt and leaving a hole which you might want to fill.

-But there might also be new companies that invest more into SEO than your old competitors.
+But there might also be new companies that invest more in SEO than your old competitors.
 Be sure to use their data with the strategies we mentioned previously and monitor the upcoming competitors closely.

 ✅ 12.4 SEO of new content